UrbsLab/STREAMLINE/README.md

 New users can easily run the included [jupyter notebook](https://github.com/raptor419/STREAMLINE_Dev/blob/main/STREAMLINE-Notebook.ipynb) 'as-is', and it will be run automatically on these datasets.
 The first dataset `hcc-data_example.csv` is the Hepatocellular Carcinoma (HCC) dataset taken from the UCI Machine Learning repository.
-It includes 165 instances, 49 fetaures, and a binary class label.
+It includes 165 instances, 49 features, and a binary class label.
-It also includes a mix of categorical and numeric features, about 10% missing values, and class imbalance, i.e. 63 deceased (class = 1), and 102 surived (class 0).
+It also includes a mix of categorical and numeric features, about 10% missing values, and class imbalance, i.e. 63 deceased (class = 1), and 102 survived (class 0).

-To illustrate how STREAMLINE can be applied to more than one dataset at once, we created a second dataset from this HCC dataset called `hcc-data_example_no_covariates.csv`, which is the same as the first but we have removed two covariates, i.e. `Age at Diagnosis`, and `Gender`.
+To illustrate how STREAMLINE can be applied to more than one dataset at once, we created a second dataset from this HCC dataset called `hcc-data_example_no_covariates.csv`, which is the same as the first, but we have removed two co-variates, i.e. `Age at Diagnosis`, and `Gender`.

 ***
 # Acknowledgements